Articles by Anna Loginova

 Kilometre rate method

-Under the kilometre rate method, you are required to keep a logbook for at least 90 consecutive days to determine the proportion of business use versus personal use.
+Under the kilometre rate method (also often referred to as "mileage"), you are required to keep a logbook for at least 90 consecutive days to determine the proportion of business use versus personal use.
 This is then applied for a term of up to three years.

 You must make an election to use the kilometre rate method.
 Once the election is made, it is irrevocable, and the kilometre rate method must be used until the vehicle is disposed of.
 In other words, you cannot switch between the kilometre rate and cost methods.